Updated for .NET 7.0 - Feb 9, 2023

 Enabling Shadow Copy Folders in .NET 6.0+

-Shadow Copy deployment is a new, experimental feature in .NET Core 6.0 using experimental keys you set in
+Shadow Copy deployment is a new, experimental feature in .NET Core 6.0 and an official feature in .NET 7.0 using a set of

 web.config.
-This feature is implemented at the .NET Core IIS Module level and configured via configuration settings in the
+This feature is implemented as part of the ASP.NET Core IIS Module (ANCM) and configured via configuration settings in the

 <aspNetCore> key in

 ERROR_FILE_IN_USE errors I was getting previously.
 I'd say roughly 3 out of 10 installs would fail for me prior to using Shadow Copy.
-No lock failures any more.
+Now, no locking failures any more.

 So yay, Shadow Copy!!!